-The requirement to fence off all water bodies will have huge costs for compliance and in many cases has the potential to cause farmers to walk off the land.
+The requirement to exclude stock from all water bodies will have huge costs for compliance.
 Waikato Federated Farmers commissioned a study testing the implications of the plan change and this showed projected costs ranging from \$0 to over \$780,000 for AG First farms.

 Five out of seven Dry stock farmers faced costs in excess of 100K (113k, 210k, 385k, 425k, 785k.) and therefore PC1 is simply unaffordable for the majority of drystock farmers.